Robin Mickle & His School

 In September of 1993, Mickle transitioned away from ‘junior high’ to the ‘middle level’ philosophy.
 “Houses” were introduced and more developmentally appropriate curriculum was adopted.
 Sixth graders entered Mickle and ninth grade students and courses were transferred to Northeast High School.
 Ten years later, the entire LPS district moved to the current model of elementary at K-5, middle at 6-8, and high school at grades 9-12.

-In 2009, LPS finished a $12.5 million dollar renovation of Mickle that included an addition of 12 classrooms, 2 computer labs, a counseling center, a gym, a fitness room, elevator access to the “East Wing”, and adding a ground-coupled heat pump system to provide energy efficient heating and air-conditioning to the entire facility.
-Last year, Mickle received a building painting update.
+In 2009, a $12.5 million dollar renovation of Mickle finished that included an addition of 14 classrooms, a counseling center, a gym, a fitness room, elevator access to the “East Wing”, and adding a ground-coupled heat pump system to provide efficient heating and air-conditioning to the entire facility.
+In 2021-22 we will have renovations to the cafeteria and elective classrooms.

 Getting Mickle Ready For The Future!
-Behind the scenes, the building’s wireless internet has increased and is now capable handling 30-40 wireless units per room.
-Also added were teacher presentation projectors/monitors to each room.
-Audio enhancement speaker systems now exist in each classroom for even distribution of the teacher voice and video clips.
-In 2020, presentation video recording capabilities will be installed.
+Behind the scenes, the building’s wireless internet has increased and is now capable of handling 30-40 wireless units per room.
+Also added teacher presentation projectors/monitors to each room.
+Audio enhancement speaker systems exist in each classroom for even distribution of the teacher voice and video clips.
+In the future, presentation video recording capabilities may be installed.
 These efforts are in concert with the LPS 1-1 student technology initiative (CLASS).
 Currently, all students have individual Chromebooks.
-Teachers independently participate in training to grow their skills with technology and for future learning.
+Teachers independently participate in training to grow their skills with technology and future learning.